sigp/lighthouse/README.md

 ## Donations

 Lighthouse is an open-source project and a public good.
-Funding public goods is hard and we're grateful for the donations we receive from the community via:
+Funding public goods are complex, and we're grateful for the donations we receive from the community via:

 - [Gitcoin Grants](https://gitcoin.co/grants/25/lighthouse-ethereum-20-client).
 - Ethereum address: `0x25c4a76E7d118705e7Ea2e9b7d8C59930d8aCD3b` (donation.sigmaprime.eth).